sethmiles/simple-inheritance/README.md

 #How It Works

-Class.js is 45 lines of code that takes in a hash of attributes and methods as well as the class that is being extended.
+Class.js is 41 lines of code that takes in a hash of attributes and methods as well as the class that is being extended, if any.
 Below is a sample of how to create a class using Class.js.

  ```javascript